nkicsl/NKUT/README.md

 ![NKUT_logo](./logo.jpg)

 ## News
-2024-3-23 Our paper was accepted by IEEE Journal of Biomedical and Health Informatics (JBHI), congratulations!🎉🎉🎉🎉 2024-4-8 We released the NKUT dataset.
-Now, researchers can apply to obtain the dataset.🎉🎉🎉🎉
+2024-3-23 Our paper was accepted by IEEE Journal of Biomedical and Health Informatics (JBHI), congratulations!🎉🎉🎉🎉<br />
+2024-4-8 We released the NKUT dataset.
+Now, researchers can apply to obtain the dataset.🎉🎉🎉🎉<br />

 ## To Do List
 - [X] NKUT Dataset release